kmcasi/Python_Kivy/UIX/DOC_TextInput_LN.md

 <br /><br />

 <!-- []=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=[ FOOT ]=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=[] -->
+[^error]: Error will print a message on console and will crash the app immediately.
 [^warning]: Warning will print a message on console and will ignore it.